Your Career

 Richard - Project Manager for Operations and Maintenance

-I’m Richard Wisson and I am the Project Manager for Operations and Maintenance at NHS Estates, while I have many responsibilities within my role, currently, I am focused on fire remediation work across the RVI and the Freeman Hospitals.
+I’m Richard Wisson, a Senior Building Manager at NHS Estates.
+Whilst I have many responsibilities within my role, I am currently focused on fire remediation work across the RVI and Freeman Hospitals.

 Chris - Mechanical Craftsperson